namin/micado/ReadMe.txt

 To configure a project as the default startup project, Right-click on it in the Solution Explorer and then click on Set as StartUp Project.

-(N.B.
-TODO: This tip doesn't quite seem to work.
+(TODO: This tip doesn't quite seem to work.
 Investigate.

 If you generated micado-debug.scr in a custom location, configure BioStreamCS as the default startup project and set the debugging options as follows: